George Conway Might Work With Joe Walsh To Beat Donald Trump In 2020

 Per a previous report from The Inquisitr, his wife and special counsel to the president Kellyanne Conway publicly disagreed with Conway’s assessment of her employer.
 Conway has said that given her own first-hand experience with Trump that she does not believe him to be racist.

-Kellyanne Conway is one of the longest serving figures in the Trump administration.
-She managed the president’s successful bid for the White House in 2016 and has remained in an active advisor role to President Trump despite several controversies.
+Kellyanne Conway is one of the longest-serving figures in the Trump administration.
+She managed the president’s successful bid for the White House in 2016 and has remained in an active advisory role to President Trump despite several controversies.

 Per The Washington Post, Kellyanne Conway famously coined the term “alternative facts” during an appearance on NBC’s Meet The Press shortly after the president took office.
 In February of 2017, Conway raised ethical questions when she used her White House job to promote Ivanka Trump’s brands, per The New York Times.